Crows Nest store now open from Friday to Tuesday, in store specials!

 Masamoto Sohonten

 Masamoto Sohonten, the undisputed king of Japanese kitchen knives, has arrived at Knives and Stones.
-Started by Minosuke Matsuzawa in 1872, succeed by Kichizo Hirano in 1891, Masamoto Sohonten is now under the management of the 6th generation Masamoto: Masahiro Hirano.
-With almost 150 years of history, Masamoto Sohonten is recognized by almost every Japanese chef as the best kitchen knife brand in Japan.
+Started by Minosuke Matsuzawa in 1866, succeed by Kichizo Hirano in 1891 and registered its trademark in 1903, Masamoto Sohonten is now under the management of the 6th generation Masamoto: Masahiro Hirano.
+With more than 150 years of history, Masamoto Sohonten is recognised by almost every Japanese chef as the best kitchen knife brand in Japan, and it is often considered as the go-to tool for professionals.

 Slicer